explainers-by-googlers/promisify-scroll/README.md

 ## Use cases

-### Disabling UI during programmatic smooth-scroll
+### Disabling UI during smooth-scroll animation

 Imagine a custom scroller that relies on programmatic scroll and that its buttons get disabled while a smooth-scroll is ongoing.

+Another similar use-case is highlighting the element that has been scrolled to: Maybe a form field failed validation, so it's scrolled to and an outline is blinked once the scrolling is complete.

 ## Solution